turingschool-examples/frontend-mod-1-prework/day_7/day7-exercises.md

     Post links to the sites and brief descriptions.

-    a.
-PSYCHOLOGY: What is the user's motivation to be here in the first place?
+    **a.
+PSYCHOLOGY**: What is the user's motivation to be here in the first place?

       Good ex: https://www.google.com/